Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus

 \section{Introduction}

-On Smale's classification conjecture \cite{Smale1967} of Anosov diffeomorphisms and expanding endomorphisms, there are numerous important works arising \cite{Franks1969,F70,Gro81,Manning1974,Newhouse1970,Shub1969}.
+The Smale's classification conjecture \cite{Smale1967} of Anosov diffeomorphisms and expanding endomorphisms gives rise to numerous important works \cite{Franks1969,F70,Gro81,Manning1974,Newhouse1970,Shub1969}.
 It is well known that an expanding endomorphism is always conjugate to an algebraic model of an infra-nilmanifold \cite{F70,Gro81,Shub1969}, while the conjugacy classification for Anosov diffeomorphisms is widely open.
 A celebrated work of Franks \cite{F70} completely classifies, up to semi-conjugacy, the homotopic class of Anosov automorphisms on the torus.
 Such systems are called \textit{derived from Anosov} (abbr. \textit{DA}).
 Precisely, let $A$ be a hyperbolic toral automorphism and $f$ be a diffeomorphism homotopic to $A$, then there exists a continuous surjection $h$ homotopic to identity such that $h\circ f=A\circ h$.
-Here $h$ can be obtained by projecting a semi-conjugacy between lifts of $f$ and $A$ on the universal cover.
+Here, $h$ can be obtained by projecting a semi-conjugacy between lifts of $f$ and $A$ on the universal cover.

-DA diffeomorphisms have been studied for several decades since Smale \cite{Smale1967} introduced it for a non-trivial basic set.
+DA diffeomorphisms have been studied for several decades since Smale \cite{Smale1967} introduced them for a non-trivial basic set.
 Later, Shub \cite{Shub1971} and Ma\~{n}\'{e} \cite{M78} constructed DA diffeomorphisms on $\TT^4$ and $\TT^3$, respectively, to illustrate that uniform hyperbolicity is not a necessary condition for topological transitivity in a robust manner.
-Their examples are one of the most well-known DA examples, which are \textit{partially hyperbolic}.
-In certain sense, partially hyperbolic diffeomorphisms on $\TT^3$ correspond to partially hyperbolic endomorphisms on $\TT^2$.
+Their examples are some of the most well-known DA examples, which are \textit{partially hyperbolic}.
+In a certain sense, partially hyperbolic diffeomorphisms on $\TT^3$ correspond to partially hyperbolic endomorphisms on $\TT^2$.
 The partially hyperbolic DA endomorphisms on $\TT^2$, called \emph{Ma\~{n}\'{e}-type}, are the main objects concerned in the present paper.

 Benefiting from the semi-conjugacy to hyperbolic automorphisms, partially hyperbolic DA diffeomorphisms on $\TT^3$, as one of the three types of partially hyperbolic diffeomorphisms on 3-manifolds with solvable fundamental group \cite{HP15}, have been studied extensively.
 They have nice geometric structure including dynamical coherence and leaf conjugacy to linear part \cite{BBI2004,FPS2014,Ha13,Potrie2015}.
 Moreover, they have abundant dynamical properties, such as robust minimality of strong foliations \cite{HUY22}, uniqueness of measures of maximal entropy \cite{U12,BFSV12}, uniqueness of equilibrium states \cite{CFT19}, flexibility of center Lyapunov exponents \cite{PT2014,BKR2022,CS2022}, rigidity of center Lyapunov exponents \cite{GS20,HS21}, ergodicity with respect to the volume \cite{HU14,GS20} even Bernoulli in certain settings \cite{PTV2018} and so on.